nrfconnect/sdk-nrf/samples/mpsl/timeslot/README.rst

 MPSL timeslot
 #############

-This sample demonstrates how to use :ref:`nrfxlib:mpsl` and basic MPSL Timeslot functionality.
+This sample demonstrates how to use :ref:`nrfxlib:mpsl_readme` and basic MPSL Timeslot functionality.

 Overview
 ********